 "On a scale of 0-10, how likely are you to recommend [company name] as an employer to a friend?"

 This is the first step to understanding the employee feeling towards a company as it offers a simple, unbiased, and clear indicator of satisfaction.
-We recommend clients send out regularly scheduled eNPS surveys to their employees to track their current overall mood and satisfaction levels.

 There is just one more step in the survey, which is the question: "Please tell us more about why you chose [score]?"
 This provides the employee with the opportunity to give additional, free text feedback for the employer to gain qualitative feedback in addition to the quantitive scores.